MaFi-Games/Captain-of-industry-modding/README.md

 Following steps describe how to package a 3D model.

-1. Create directory under `Assets` with your mod name, in our case that is `ExampleMod`.
+1. Ensure that your Unity project has a new directory under `Assets` with your mod name, in our case that is `ExampleMod`, create it if necessary.
-2. Under `Assets/ExampleMod`, import 3D model (incl. textures) to Unity by drag&drop.
+2. Under the mod directory `Assets/ExampleMod`, import 3D model (incl. textures) to Unity by drag&drop of your files.
 Creating a separate folder for each asset is a recommended.
-3. Drag the 3D model file to the Unity editor pane, set its position and rotation to all zeros using Inspector and make it look like you want (add materials, etc.).
+3. Drag the 3D model file to the Unity scene, set its position and rotation to all zeros using Inspector and make it look like as you want (add materials, etc.).
 Note: it is important that your asset has zero position and rotation.
 If you need to reposition it, edit the 3D model or make it a child that can be moved.
-4. Many models in game require a collider so they are selectable.
-Select the root object and a simple Box collider by clicking on `Add Component`.
-Position the collider such that it covers the model well.
-It is possible to add more than one colliders when the model is complex.
-If you don't do this, game will attempt to create a new collider.
-5. Create a prefab by dragging the root object and dropping it to the project pane.
+4. Create a prefab by dragging the root object and dropping it to the project pane.
 This will make a new `.prefab` file.
-6. Assign the newly created prefab to any asset bundle from the drop-down menu on the bottom of Inspector tab.
-You can create a new one called `asdf` or pick any existing one.
+5. Assign the newly created prefab to any asset bundle from the drop-down menu on the bottom of Inspector tab.
+You can create a new bundle called `asdf` or pick any existing one.
-7. Right click anywhere in the project window (on any file or empty area) and select `[MaFi] Build asset bundles`.
+6. Right click anywhere in the project window (on any file or empty area) and select `[MaFi] Build asset bundles`.
 After Unity is done processing, notice that the AssetBundle  name of your prefab was set to a new value.
-8. Locate built asset bundles in the root directory of your Unity project in `AssetBundles` directory.
-You should see bundle files without extension and some `.manifest` files there.
-9. To use prefabs in your mod, simply right-click any prefab and select `Copy Path`.
+7. To use prefabs in your mod, simply right-click any prefab and select `Copy Path`.
 That path can be used to load your prefab in the game.

 If you do any changes to your prefabs, simply repeat step #6 to re-compile asset bundles.

+### Creation of asset bundle with texture or icon

+Packaging icons (for example for new products) as an asset bundle is very easy.

+1. Ensure that your Unity project has a new directory under `Assets` with your mod name, in our case that is `ExampleMod`, create it if necessary.
+2. Under the mod directory `Assets/ExampleMod`, import image as png or jpg file by drag&drop.
+Creating a separate folder for each asset is a recommended.
+3. Configure newly imported textures to have `Sprite (2D and UI)` type.
+4. Assign the newly imoprted textures to any asset bundle from the drop-down menu on the bottom of Inspector tab.
+You can create a new bundle called `asdf` or pick any existing one.
+5. Right click anywhere in the project window (on any file or empty area) and select `[MaFi] Build asset bundles`.
+After Unity is done processing, notice that the AssetBundle  name of your prefab was set to a new value.
+6. To use an icon in your mod (for example as a product icon), simply right-click on a texture and select `Copy Path`.
+That path can be used to load your prefab in the game.

+Note: Unlike 3D models, textures do not need to have `prefab` created.

 ### Packaging asset bundles to your mod